Modern software for

 Things we wrote down.

-Exception 01 through 11, what each one really means in practice, and how to chase it down with a frame capture.
+Every Modbus exception code (Modbus RTU and Modbus TCP), what each one really means in practice, and how to chase it down with a frame capture.

 Twenty perpetual licences.